junejoibraheem377-cloud/snake-game/README.md

 Climb the leaderboard and outlast the competition!
 🎓 Academic Project Information
 This project was developed as part of an academic learning exercise.
-Detail
-Information
-Developed by
-Ibrahim Junejo
+Developed by: Ibrahim Junejo
-Instructor
-Ma'am Chandini Talpur
+Instructor: Ma'am Chandini Talpur
-Institute
-The Sufi Institute, Luwari Sharif, Badin
+Institute: The Sufi Institute, Luwari Sharif, Badin
 📌 Future Enhancements
 Sound effects for eating, boosting, and game-over events A mini-map showing the full arena